microsoft/Windows365-PSScripts/Windows 365 Cloud PC Usage Report/README.md

 -Logpath

 This value is where the CSV output should be written to, as well as the file name.
-The default value is "C:\CPC_Logon_Count.csv".
+The default value is "C:\Temp\CPC_Logon_Count.csv".
 Setting this parameter in commandline is optional.

+## Notes

+This script has been updated to allow reporting on users with multiple Cloud PCs.
+Thank you to Morten Pedholt - MVP for the fix and contribution